MrBetaCat/Marketing_Response_Rate_Analytics/README.md

 I. Because xgboost usually takes longer time than traditional machine learning models, we organized our successful configuration steps in file use_openMP_in_R.txt.
 You can find how to succeed in enabling openMP when compiling openMP supported R packages especially the “xgboost” package.

 II.
-Codes with detailed comments are included in file response_rate.R.
+File response_rate.R contains codes and detailed comments.
 1. Employed xgboost to determine which customers will respond to a direct mail offer.
 2. Enabled parallel-version xgboost to accelerate the training and testing process.
 3. Performed xgboost parameters tuning by grid/random search to achieve better accuracy.